Variable Geometry (VGT) VS Sequential Turbocharger

 The two most common applications include a ring of aerodynamically-shaped vanes in the turbine housing at the inlet.
-Manufacturers use the first type in the passenger cars, race cars, and light commercial vehicles which use the light-duty engines.
+Manufacturers use the first type in the passenger cars, race cars, and light commercial vehicles, which use light-duty engines.
 In this design, the vanes rotate in unison.
 They vary the swirl angle and the cross-sectional area of the turbine.

 Here, the advantage is the simplicity of its design.
 It is more difficult to connect two inlet manifolds to a single turbocharger and reduce the turbo-lag.
 This is because the two smaller turbochargers would spin faster than a single large one.
 Sometimes, manufacturers employ Parallel turbochargers in the in-line engines also such as an inline-6.
 This design has little difficulty while reducing the turbo-lag.
 This is because mounting two turbochargers on a single intake manifold is slightly more complex.

-The second type is the Sequential Turbochargers which are not identical in their function.
+The second type is the Sequential Turbochargers, which are not identical in their function.
 However, they operate as a primary and secondary turbocharger.
 There are two sub-categories of the Sequential turbochargers.
-These are - (1) two turbos of identical size or (2) two turbos of different sizes which includes a smaller-primary and a larger-secondary turbocharger.
-Sometimes, the manufacturers refer to the second type as ‘Variable Turbochargers’.
+These are - (1) two turbos of identical size or (2) two turbos of different sizes, which includes a smaller-primary and a larger-secondary turbocharger.
+Sometimes, the manufacturers refer to the second type as ‘Variable Turbochargers.’

 Generally, the design of the Sequential turbocharger is more complicated than the parallel turbocharger.
 This is because, usually, both turbos have separate plumbing to the same manifold/s.
 The Sequential turbo can also restrict the entry of the exhaust gasses into the secondary turbocharger or both of them.